analogicus/cnr_gr00_sky130nm/README.md

 As such, the current through the resistor also has to flow through a capacitor acting like an integrator.

+To ensure the voltage at VO is controlled there is a feedback DAC (controlled by DOWN_N_1V8) that inverses the integration.

-## Time to Digital (top)
+## Time to Digital (TTD)

 The output of the integrator is sampled by a strong arm comparator.
-The output signal is fed back to the IFT to reverse the integration.
+The output signal is fed back to the IFT to reverse the integration when needed.

 # What